gaurangg123/gaurangg123/README.md

 - 👋 Hello there, Gaurang Ashava here!!
 - 👀 I’m interested in Coding and Computer Stuff.
-- 🌱 I’m currently learning C, C++, Python and DSA.
+- 🌱 I’m currently learning C++, Python and DSA.
 - 📫 How to reach me - @gaurangg123
 - 📢 Linkedin - https://www.linkedin.com/in/gaurang-ashava-0740a7223/